petk/php-build-system/docs/cmake/modules/FindDbm.md

 Depending on the system, the dbm library can be part of other libraries as an interface.

-* GNU dbm has compatibility interface via gdbm_compatibility
+* GNU dbm library (GDBM) has compatibility interface via gdbm_compatibility but it is licensed as GPL 3, which is incompatible with PHP.
 * TODO: Built into default libraries (C): Solaris still has some macros definitions mapping to internal dbm functions available in the db.h header.
   When defining `DB_DBM_HSEARCH` dbm handler is available as built into C